richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 # Workshop to build an Angular App with Signals

-Expected duration: 2h if you have a small group ofpeople who want to follow along.
+Expected duration: 2h if you have a small group of people who want to follow along.

 ## Prerequisites